-I’m busily studying for my Cicerone exam next month, which is kicking my ass, so much of my reading time has been devoted to that.
-Still, I had a chance last week to read Emmy Pérez’s poetry collection With the River on Our Face, which I’m reviewing for Fourth & Sycamore.
+I recently had a chance last week to read Emmy Pérez’s poetry collection With the River on Our Face.
 Poetry is a salve.
-It’s the one thing I hold onto when busy-ness keeps me from my normal reading.
 I also received an ARC of Patricia Lockwood’s Priestdaddy from the publisher, which I can’t wait to jump into.
 Lockwood is one of my favorite writers alive; her perversity, sarcasm, insight, vulnerability, irreverence, and her obvious talent with words make her writing delightful.

 This week I’ve been listening to Austra, the Toronto-based dance pop group.
 They’re reminiscent of Ladyhawke, or a more sophisticated Ladytron.
 I’ve also listened a little the delicately emotive Keaton Henson.